nihalh01/cosi/README.md

 11. You can use the button to show and hide the names of the selected areas on the map.

 ## Dashboard
 The dashboard forms the "heart" of the analysis functions in CoSI.
 All evaluations of the map-based tools as well as the underlying data sets come together here.
-It always shows the city as a whole, the selected statistical areas and the associated reference areas (of the higher-level administrative unit) with all StaNord characteristic data in tabular form and houses a number of statistical analysis tools such as diagrams, correlations or ratio formation.
+It always shows the city as a whole, the selected statistical areas, and the associated reference areas (of the higher-level administrative unit) with all StaNord characteristic data in tabular form.
+It houses several statistical analysis tools such as diagrams, correlations, or ratio formation.
 In addition, the evaluation results of all other CoSI modules can be displayed in the dashboard and used here for further evaluations or displays.

 ![Illustration 16 - Dashboard overview](https://user-images.githubusercontent.com/79461871/127782139-9508d8ac-0202-46db-8f35-f7375845ea31.JPG)